 If you don’t get your ID taken the first day, you will need to get on the first shuttle back to the Union in the morning.
 You’ll check your luggage again for Day 2 and retrieve it at the end of the program.
 Orientation Leaders will guide you through all parts of this process!

-When attending New Student Orientation, we ask that you park in the Klotsche Center/Pavilion Parking Garage located off of Downer Avenue (3409 N. Downer Ave.).
+When attending New Student Orientation, we ask that you park in the Union Parking Garage located off of Kenwood Avenue (2200 N. Kenwood Ave.).
 From the parking garage, Orientation Leaders and signage will direct you to the check-in area (Union Concourse).
-Parking for one vehicle is included in the New Freshman Fee and you will be given a validation pass at check-in.
+Parking for one vehicle is included in the New Freshman Fee and you will be given a pass when you arrive at the garage.

 Due to limited space, we can only accommodate 1 car per family.